gcarq/rusty-blockparser/README.md

     Callbacks are built on top of the core parser.
 They can be implemented to extract specific types of information.

-    `csvdump` is the default callback.
-It dumps all parsed data as CSV files into the specified `folder`.
+    `csvdump`: dumps all parsed data as CSV files into the specified `folder`.
 See [Usage](#Usage) for an example.
 I chose CSV dumps instead of  an active db-connection because `LOAD DATA INFILE` is the most performant way for bulk inserts.
     The files are in the following format:
     ```
     blocks.csv